-Professors Coley and Schwarz (Head) Associate Professor Mills Assistant Professors Jensen and Thompson
+Professors Coley and Schwarz (Head) Associate Professor Mills Assistant Professors Benson, Jensen, and Thompson

-601. Individual Studio Project (5).
+- 600. Drawing for the Public School (5).
+Studio exploration of traditional drawing media and methology for public school teachers. - 601.
+Individual Studio Project (5).
 Pr., Department head approval.
 Graduate work in the various disciplines designed by the student with approval of faculty involved.
 May be repeated for credit.
-This course may be taught concurrently with FA 401.
+This course may be taught concurrently with FA 401. - 620.
+Painting for the Public School (5).
+Studio exploration of traditional painting media and methology for public school teachers.